jbenasuli/nhl-predictons/schema-notes.md

 Basis/descriptive stats to aid in feature engineering

 - Home team name (align with nhl team name encoding)
-- GP: games_played (dont think this will be predictive, but we may need it for derizing some new stats)
+- GP: games_played (dont think this will be predictive, but we may need it for deriving some new stats)
 - TOI: time_on_ice (see GP above)
-- Standandings points
+- Standings points
   - would need to express as rate of GP/Possible Points aka points percentage
   - points per rolling window (would this only work for lopsided opponents with a big stats delta? or would it just be plain old noisy?)